CCC-Attestation/rats-cheatsheet/README.md

 ## Roles

 The architecture pre-defines a number of fundamental roles (one per box in [Figure 1](#arch-diag)).
 Note that in general roles can be coalesced into the same entity or split among different entities.
-For example the same supply chain entity could be at the same time an Endorser and a Reference Value Provider, a Relying Party and a Verifier could be co-located, etc.
+For example, the same supply chain entity could be at the same time an Endorser and a Reference Value Provider, a Relying Party and a Verifier could be co-located, etc.

 ### Main Roles